MicrosoftDocs/memdocs/memdocs/intune/apps/apps-enterprise-app-management.md

 You can configure what experience you want related to uninstalling the previous version, however the behavior of the application upgrade is controlled by the vendor.

-### After several hours, what can I do if my app continues to show that it is not ready and that the requested content is still being prepared?
+### After several hours, what can I do if my app continues to show that it isn't ready and that the requested content is still being prepared?

 If the app content hasn't synced after several hours, delete the app and try again.

 ## Apps available in the Enterprise App Catalog

-There are a variety of applications available in the Enterprise App Catalog.
+There are various applications available in the Enterprise App Catalog.
 To view the current application list in [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431), see [Add a Windows catalog app (Win32) to Intune](../apps/apps-add-enterprise-app.md#add-a-windows-catalog-app-win32-to-intune).

 > [!NOTE]
 > Additional apps will be available on an on-going basis in the Enterprise App Catalog.

-The following list of Enterprise Apps are available within Intune:
+The following list of Enterprise Apps is available within Intune:

 - 7-Zip
 - Amazon AWS Tools for Windows